grisha/mod_python/Doc/installation.rst

    pair: ./configure; --with-apxs

 * Finds out whether a program called :program:`apxs` is available.
-This program is part of the standard Apache distribution, and is necessary for DSO compilation.
-If apxs cannot be found in your :envvar:`PATH` or in :file:`/usr/local/apache/bin`, DSO compilation will not be available.
+This program is part of the standard Apache distribution, and is required for compilation.

   You can manually specify the location of apxs by using the :option:`with-apxs` option, e.g.::